telliott99/SimpleView/README.md

 ![](figs/unresolved_identifier.png)

 We need to let the MainWindowController "know about" MyView.

-Put this code into **MainWindowController.swift** just after the class declaration.
+One way to solve this is to put this code into **MainWindowController.swift** just after the class declaration.

 ```css
 class MainWindowController: NSWindowController {